 Does a mini Bulldog appeal to you?

-Aiming to condense everything that is loved about the full-sized English Bulldog into a smaller package, this breed is an alluring concept to many!
+The lovable English Bulldog condensed into a smaller package, this breed is an alluring concept to many!

 However, a cute appearance isn’t everything.